 Keep contact

 When planning on going to an event with more people.
 While being at an event.
 Make sure everyone in your party has the means to contact each other.
 Exchange phone numbers.
-Create a Whatsapp group.
+Create a WhatsApp group.
 Create a Facebook group.
 Anything to be able to have anyone at your call when needed.
 Not just before going, but also during the event.
 It can always happen that someone in your party gets separated from the group.
 The bigger the event, the more difficult it can get to find each other again.

 Mind your space

 When you are in a party of people, keep in mind that you take up more walking space.
-Other people can get annoyed if a group of people blocks the path they are walking or their line of sight.
-Dealers at stands will not appreciate a group of people standing at their stand, blocking the view of other potential buys.
+Other people can get annoyed if a group of people block the path they are walking or hinder their line of sight.
+Dealers at stands will not appreciate a group of people standing at their stand, blocking the view of other potential buyers.
 Especially if only one person in your party intends to buy anything, or if all your party is doing is watching.
 Let two or three people from your party go to the stand and then take turns.
 When walking by the aisles, try walking with no more than two or three people next to each other.
 Leave room for your fellow attendees.

 Time Tables